javaee/glassfish/hk2/src/site/markdown/aop-example.md

 The cache is the HashMap field named cache.
 After some defensive checking (and a check for null, as we don't cache the null input parameter) we create a CacheKey from the input invocation parameters.
-We then check to see if the cache contains the cooresponding key.
-If the cache does not contain the cooresponding key then we go ahead and call the underlying method with the call to proceed, saving the output.
+We then check to see if the cache contains the corresponding key.
+If the cache does not contain the corresponding key then we go ahead and call the underlying method with the call to proceed, saving the output.
 We then put that key and the result into the cache.
 However if we do find the CacheKey in the cache then we just return the result *without* calling the proceed method, implying that the underlying method on